Ultra-Commerce-Staging/uc-paypal/docs/PayPal-Quick-Start.md

 ```

-If you are using Broadleaf's Heat Clinic demo store, you may also wish to change the following templates to conform to this flow:
+If you are using Ultra's Heat Clinic demo store, you may also wish to change the following templates to conform to this flow:

 in `reviewStage.html` - change to: